 How do people in positions of power or authority sexually abuse others?

 When a person is in a position of influence, authority, or power, they have a certain sway over others.
-This may be a teacher and her students, a doctor and his patients, or a priest and his congregation.
-Children are particularly vulnerable to this influence because they are told to listen to their elders, and because they trust the adults in their lives.
+This may be a teacher over her students, a doctor over his patients, or a priest over his congregation.
+Children are particularly vulnerable to this influence because they are told to listen to their elders and because they trust the adults in their lives.
 Sexual abusers in positions of authority may use threats, lies, coercion, or charm to work their ways into their victim’s lives.
-And because of their authority, victims may be afraid to speak out for many years or decades—if at all.
+Because of their authority, victims may be afraid to speak out for many years or decades—if at all.

 Who can be brought to justice for systemic sexual abuse?

 When sexual abuse occurs again and again within an institution, such as a church, school, or organization, that institution can be held accountable if it did anything to hide the abuse.
 It can also be held accountable if it failed to take reasonable measures to protect its members, students, employees, etc. Negligent hiring practices, failures to report and act against claims of sexual abuse, and outright cover-up operations have all occurred in some of our nation’s most trusted institutions.
 This cannot be tolerated.
 Victims have the right to see their abusers—and the institutions that allowed or hid their nefarious conduct—brought to justice.